simont77/fakegato-history/README.md

     this.LoggingService.addEntry({ time: Math.round(new Date().valueOf() / 1000), status:this.On });
 ```

-    This is a sample power / switch device.
-For best results send power and on/off status seperately.
+    This is a sample power / switch device, and in the sample I'm sending the current power usage then updating the on/off status of the device.
+For best results send power and on/off status separately.
 Power on a regular interval and on/off when the device status changes.

     Temperature, Humidity, Pressure and Power entries are averaged over the history interval.
 Contact, Status and Motion are directly added to history records.